A list of 10 games I’m looking forward to play in 2023

 And the sound design is how I think it should be in all games of this genre.
 All weapons are such a blast to use because of this.
 Except, I miss a bit of a ticking sound for the flash bang.
 But that’s the only change I would do in the sound department.

-And does this game gets tense.
+And does this game get tense.
 A full 100% yes please!
 The further you go, the more I got on the edge of my seat.
 This game provides a lot of challenge.
-One or two parts where a bit unfair but hey, that I can let slip.
+One or two parts were a bit unfair, but hey, that I can let slip.

 Oh, now I suddenly remember that I should have mentioned in the gameplay section that there are various additional collectibles to find.
-Well, now that I mention it here, I can say that this games it’s length is great.
+Well, now that I mention it here, I can say that this game’s its length is great.
 I have beaten it on normal difficulty in 18 hours.
 Yet, I know that I skipped some parts and I haven’t finished the DLC.
-And I truly look forward to beat this game again with the developer commentary playing in my headset.
-Yeah, I advice you that you play this game with a headset, it makes the experience a lot better.
+And I truly look forward to beating this game again with the developer commentary playing in my headset.
+Yeah, I advise you that you play this game with a headset, it makes the experience a lot better.

-There are also parts in the game that you play with a side kick.
-And it’s AI is great.
+There are also parts in the game that you play with a sidekick.
+And its AI is great.
 I had moments where I really was saved by the AI.
-And there where moments where the enemies really took me off guard.
+And there were moments where the enemies really took me off guard.
 And I like how the animation helps you see enemies swarm you from different directions.
 This makes the possibility of cheap deaths go down so much.
 But before we talk about that, I want to say that I had to try some parts several times.
-Not because of cheap things but because I was truly taken off guard or I took the situation on with a wrong weapon.
+Not because of cheap things, but because I was truly taken off guard, or I took the situation on with a wrong weapon.
 The bosses really require that you use the tactics of the weapons and ammo that you have.

 I also like how you get a nice death animation when you kill the last enemy of the attacking group or when you die.
 The animation might have a hiccup here and there, it’s not really noticeable when you don’t pay attention to it or when you don’t look at it with a reviewer’s eye.